spujadas/elk-docker/docs/index.md

 	Breaking changes are introduced in version 5 of [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/master/breaking-changes.html), [Logstash](https://www.elastic.co/guide/en/logstash/master/breaking-changes.html), and [Kibana](https://www.elastic.co/guide/en/kibana/master/releasenotes.html).

-- **Logstash forwarder** (advance warning)
+- **Logstash forwarder**

-	*Applies to tags: same as for version 5 (see above).*
+	*Applies to tags: `es500_l500_k500` and later.*

-	The use of Logstash forwarder is deprecated, its Logstash input plugin configuration will soon be removed, and port 5000 will no longer be exposed.
+	The use of Logstash forwarder is deprecated, its Logstash input plugin configuration has been removed, and port 5000 is no longer exposed.

 - **UIDs and GIDs**